cucumber/docs/content/introduction_to_cucumber_and_bdd.md

 It is preferable that the first draft of any Feature be written by, or with, a “domain expert”.
 This person is typically a non-programmer, and always someone who knows the Feature's domain from a user or business perspective.

-Thenm the programmer(s) will go over the Scenarios, refining the Steps for clarification and increased testability.
+Then the programmer(s) will go over the Scenarios, refining the Steps for clarification and increased testability.
 The result is then reviewed by the domain expert to ensure the intent has not been compromised by the programmers’ reworking.